 The old city center is full of pubs, cafes and restaurants where thousands of people flock each day to escape the busy everyday life, to hang out with their friends or to take some nice pictures.

 The heart of Bucharest, Old center (Lipscani) is a part of the city's historical part which was not demolished by Nicolae Ceauşescu.
 The area contains mid 19th century buildings, ruins of the Wallachian medieval court, churches, bank headquarters, a few hotels, clubs, restaurants and shops.

-Close to it we have the Village Museum, an original open air museum created in 1934.
-It currently has around 300 traditional buildings (including churches, workshops, mills etc.) plus furniture, pottery, clothing gathered from villages in every region of the country in an effort to showcase the traditional way of life of the Romanians.
+Close to it we have the Village Museum , an original open-air museum created in 1934.
+It currently has around 300 traditional buildings (including churches, workshops, mills, etc.) plus furniture, pottery, and clothing gathered from villages in every region of the country in an effort to showcase the traditional way of life of the Romanians.

 There are some other interesting museums with diverse themes, most of them being in Victory Place (Piața Victoriei in Romanian) or Victory Avenue (Calea Victoriei).
-The themes can be about biology (Antipa Museum), geology (Geology Museum), art (Recent Art Museum, National Art Museum), history (National Museum of Romanian History).
+The themes can be about biology ( Antipa Museum ), geology ( Geology Museum ), art ( Recent Art Museum, National Art Museum ), and history ( National Museum of Romanian History ).